 The PNG Explorer has six spacious cabins set up as four twin berths and two single doubles, all maintained at a perfect temperature with a well thought out ventilation and air conditioning system.
 Enjoy a hot shower in one of two separate shower rooms.
 Spread out in the ‘house’ sized lounge hosting a large flat screen with DVD player and cranking sound system.
 Alternatively relax and read from a library of popular books and magazines.

 The huge upper deck on the Explorer is a great spot for lounging on one of the many day beds.
-It’s also the main dining area onboard, which is a perfect location for relaxing.
-Grab a drink from the well stocked icy cold beer fridge to help you chill near the BBQ.
-The lower “surf” deck is perfectly designed and set up for a tropical surfer, consisting of a board preparation table and padded alloy board racks for thirty surfboards.
+It’s also the main dining area onboard, which is a perfect location for relaxing or watching the waves firing while you down a quick fix of carbs and protein.
+Grab a drink from the well stocked icy cold beer fridges to help you chill.
+The lower “surf” deck is perfectly designed and set up for a tropical surfer, consisting of well thought out surfboard racks capable of stocking up to 45 surf boards, an area to store your wax, sunscreen and zinc and an esky to keep your water bottle cool.
 The large duckboard at water level is accompanied with aluminium dive ladder which boasts an underwater platform so you can easily access the mighty explorer even from the water.

-All food is prepared by your western hostess and chef.
+The Explorer have ties back to 'Harvest restaurant' in Byron Bay, who are known for their amazing food prepared by some of Australia's best young chefs.
 Each dish is freshly made, inspired by local cuisine and suitable for Western tastes.
 Any special dietary requests/allergies can be catered for... just let us know well in advance of departure.
-The catering onboard comes from a modern gallery with the lot!
+The catering onboard comes from a modern galley with the lot!
 Enjoy a latte along with your poached eggs for breakfast and later watch the sunset as you prepare to feast on fresh lobster or tender roast lamb.
 The delicacies onboard will dazzle the tastebuds of the most discerning gourmet traveller.

 Breakfast: Experience PNG's finest Gorokan coffee or choose from a variety of teas.
 Fresh fruit smoothies or fresh fruit.
 Toast and/or pancakes and a cooked breakfast of eggs and bacon will be provided on request and during more leisurely mornings.